rammkripa/weed/README.md

 #> 6 2020-0164… West Pokot, Elgeyo Marakwet, Kisu… kisumu        116.343  365.935
 ```

+There are two problems with the Dataset as it exists here.
+1. Half of
+our observations, even in this toy dataset, don’t have Lat/Long data 2.
+The Lat/Long here is blatantly wrong.
+Lat \> 90?
+Long \> 360?
+How is
+this possible?

+So, we must recode this Lat/Long data

-# However, our locations have very little Lat/Long data
+# Solving Problem 1: Our locations have very little Lat/Long data

 ``` r
 locationized_data %>%